edulim/Linux-Immersion/PICTURE/README.md

 ### printscreen

-    - `prinscreen` takes a screenshot from a custom selected area with your mouse
+- `prinscreen` takes a screenshot of a custom selected area with your mouse
 - `prinscreen -f` takes a screenshot of the currently focused window
 - `printscreen -r` takes a screenshot of the root window

 By default the file is saved to your `/tmp` folder, but you may change the variable `DIRECTORY` in the script.